Skip to content

 Agents

-GitOps Agents helps to access the private repositories and workload artifacts in a Helm/GitRepo, run infra-provisioning stages using Terraform and perform system sync stage process.
-The created agents can be installed on the clusters manually, to receive alerts for any triggers
+The Rafay Agent performs all operations, including deployment and integrations.
+Rafay Agents helps to access the private repositories and workload artifacts in a Helm/GitRepo, run infra-provisioning stages using Terraform and perform system sync stage process.

-Organization Admin and Project Admin roles have the privilege to create, read, update, upgrade and delete agents.
+• Admins with Organization Admin and Project Admin roles have the privilege to create, read, update, upgrade and delete agents in their Orgs

 Pre-Conditions